OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-12.md

 From the time that the regular sacrifice is abolished and the abomination that causes desolation is set up, there will be 1,290 days.

 ## Daniel 12:12
-Blessed is the one who waits for and reaches the end of the 1,335 days.
+Fortunate is the one who perseveres and reaches the conclusion of the 1,335 days.

 ## Daniel 12:13
 But as for you, go your way until the end.
 You will rest, and then at the end of the days you will rise to receive your allotted inheritance.”